1949 Alabama Crimson Tide football team: Tulane

 To open the 1949 season, Alabama traveled to Mobile and were defeated 28–14 by the Tulane Green Wave to open the second consecutive season with a loss.
 After a scoreless first quarter, Tulane took a 7–0 halftime lead after George Kinek scored on a four-yard touchdown run.
 The Greenies extended their lead further in the third quarter to 14–0 when Eddie Price scored on an 11-yard run.
 In the fourth quarter, Bill Svoboda scored a pair of touchdowns on a one-yard run and on an 85-yard kickoff return for Tulane.
 Alabama scored both of their touchdowns on a pair of passes; the first on a 78-yard pass from Ed Salem to Bill Abston and the second on a 23-yard Butch Avinger pass to Tom Calvin to make the final score 28–14.
-The loss brought Alabama's all-time record against Tulane to 15–7–1.